-Open-top Chambers (OTC) are relatively inexpensive and provide a great way to study plants when wanting to manipulate parameters such as CO2, temperature, soil temperature, solar radiation, humidity and etc. (Chiba and Terao 2014; Welshofer et al. 2018).
-However, a cheaper alternative can be Plexiglas car shelters which not only raise the temperature, but can be used to change sun radiation intensity and alter UV permeability.
-To the extent of my knowledge no experiment has ever paired Plexiglas shelter designs with camera traps in order to examine the impact of manipulations of the above parameters on animal behaviour.
-Cam(era) trapping allows researcher to obtain wildlife data with relatively little to no human disturbance (O’Connell et al. 2011; Trolliet et al. 2014).
+Open-top Chambers (OTC) are relatively inexpensive and provide a means to manipulate parameters such as CO2, temperature, soil temperature, solar radiation, and humidity (Chiba and Terao 2014; Welshofer et al. 2018).
+However, a cheaper alternative is UV-permeable Perspex shelters that can be used to increase the temperature, allow airflow, and change radiation intensity and UV permeability.
+To the best of our knowledge, no experiment has paired Plexiglas shelter designs with camera traps in order to examine the impact of manipulations of the above parameters on animal behaviour.
+The closed analog is animal monitoring under solar panel arrays (citations) but these surveys typically include full light exclosure by the panels.
+Camera trapping allows researcher to obtain wildlife data with relatively little to no human disturbance (O’Connell et al. 2011; Trolliet et al. 2014).
 Previous studies have explored the use of cam traps to estimate population size (Karanth 1995), examine wildlife behaviour (Dupuis-Desormeaux et al. 2015), and explore activity patterns and habitat use (Bowkett, Rovero, and Marshall 2008).
-Although cam traps have been used to look at animal interactions with plants, seldom have they been used as a direct method in facilitation research.
+Although cam traps have been used to look at animal interactions with plants to an extent (citation), using to explore shelter effects and interactions with foundation plants is both novel and critical to better understand solar farm deployments and other developments in desert ecosystems.
+Then – implication.

+ALSO – I think you should reorganize and can just talk about shelter effets in general and list all the ways that animals can be impacted and also reponds.
+THEN state that temperature could be a very important negative??
+Or positive factor?
+On some animals and positive/negative to others – ie depends if lizards or small mammals right?
+Also, we want to know really very directly if ‘thermal refuges’ provided by foundation species are CRITICAL – this is the MAIN idea and needs to pop….
+Develop a bit and explain please.
+Things likely getting hotter and drier too – shrubs and other foundation species are refuge for animals and other plants from these effects etc and here we want to warm microsites and also test general general shelter effects….
+SO – are we sure our shelters will not cool???
+Ie they will provide shade???
+OR really are you testing shade effects on animals near shrubs and in the open???
+IF SO – STILL COOL but you will need to also test warming – IF that is what you want via OTCs too – OR just do shelter and measure temperatures with hobo pendant loggers and use the natural variation under shrubs, in the open, and then under shrubs with a shelter over top and in the open with a shelter over top – ALSO great – I think this latter option is totally fine and also really SIMPLE!!!

+Then – in your proposal, say in year 1- you will test a very small number of OTC chambers – as a pilot only – that you may do the following year in season 2 to see if warming is important….

+Separate idea – that I like – develop a bit more in a short paragraph properly here.
 Additionally, despite previous literature’s focus on closing the gaps that exists in photographic rates as an index of density (Carbone et al. 2001; Rovero and Marshall 2009), to my knowledge no single study to this date has been published that concentrates on generating refraction curves of number images versus species richness compiled from previous research data.

 Chapter 1: A systematic review of camera traps to generate species rarefaction curves

-Purpose: Identify the relevant literature in which camera traps were a study method to gather information on number of pictures taken and the number of species spotted.
-The data will then be used to generate rarefaction curves and provide estimates for the duration of cam trapping and quantity of photos/samples need to accurately estimate species richness of a cam trapped area.
+Purpose: Identify the relevant literature using camera traps to examine sampling efficacy for abundance and richness of animals with this trapping tool.